huggingface/blog/zero-shot-eval-on-the-hub.md

 Large language models can now be evaluated on zero-shot classification tasks with [Evaluation on the Hub](https://huggingface.co/spaces/autoevaluate/model-evaluator)!

 Zero-shot evaluation is a popular way for researchers to measure the performance of large language models, as they have been [shown](https://arxiv.org/abs/2005.14165) to learn capabilities during training without explicitly being shown labeled examples.
+The [Inverse Scaling Prize](https://github.com/inverse-scaling/prize) is an example of a recent community effort to conduct large-scale zero-shot evaluation across model sizes and families to discover tasks on which larger models may perform worse than their smaller counterparts.

 ![dataset](assets/106_zero_shot_eval_on_the_hub/zeroshot.jpg)